7 Signs You Might Have A Zinc Deficiency And What To Do About It

 Why Is Zinc So Important?

-As one of the Foundation Supplements in the Save Our Bones Program, zinc is scientifically proven to be indispensable to our bodies.
+As one of the Foundation Supplements in the Osteoporosis Reversal Program, zinc is scientifically proven to be indispensable to our bodies.
 A component of nearly every tissue in the body, it is involved in numerous aspects of cellular metabolism.
 In fact, zinc helps to stimulate the activity of at least 100 different enzymes.1

 While approximately 12 percent of the general population suffer from zinc deficiency, the CDC also reports that as many as 45 percent of the elderly population is lacking in zinc, largely due to inadequate dietary intake and decreased absorption.